A Glimpse Into the Latest Mosaic Art Pattern Trends of 2019

-You can add the magical Golden Ratio to any room, with the right mosaic tile artwork.
+You can add the magical Golden Ratio to any room, with the right mosaic tile artwork for floors.
 It’s a sophisticated way to enhance your surroundings.
 This marble Nautilus medallion is perfect for outdoor use, where it can enhance the curves of a swimming pool.
 It’s particularly stunning on a large scale, used as a stand-alone piece of art.

 Strong Colors and Contrasts in Mosaic Art Trends

 All the reports from interior design hotspots are that bold colors are coming back, and contrast is the way to get on the trend.
 We’re always watching the research and industry predictions to provide just the right mosaic designs.

 The 2019 Color of the Year was Pantone Living Coral, and it’s not going anywhere!
 To be prepared, get ready for the new ways that this spicy shade will be deployed in interior design in 2020 and further.
 If you find all this warm color is not your personal preference, you’ll love the way it’s being combined with other colors on the cooler end of the spectrum.

 Greens and blues are particularly on-trend for contrasting with coral colors.
 Minty green is predicted to be very popular for use in all kinds of design projects.
 You might see it referred to as “Neo Mint” or “Neo Green”.
 No matter what the name is, it’s a cool pastel green that looks smashing with your other coral-hued decor.

 Capture the beauty of this warm-cool contrast by adding in this type of green to your next home interior project.

 This glass mosaic design can be used in any room, even outdoors.

 2. Black and White, Redux